University of Manchester

 He has been excavating in southern Jordan since 1980.

-Transjordan in the Context of the Southern Levant and Beyond from the Iron Age to the Hellenistic Period.
+Transjordan and the Southern Levant: Archaeology and History from the Iron Ages to the Hellenistic Period

 Prof. Dr. Benedikt Hensel, University of Oldenburg

 Description of Research

 On these pages you will find news on publications, events and projects regarding the Transjordan and Judah research by Benedikt Hensel (University of Oldenburg).

 The study of the Transjordanian regions and the kingdoms of Ammon, Moab and Edom during the Iron Age has experienced an upswing in recent years, with particularly high interest in its historical and archaeological aspects as well as its place within larger Near Eastern studies.
 Meanwhile, its importance for the fate of the Southern Levant in antiquity is becoming increasingly clear.
 Despite lying on the fringes of the Southern Levant, these kingdoms were rather influential polities; both the copper mining activities of Edom in the early stages of its nomadic tribal organization (at Timna and at Faynan) as well as the later international trade and economic systems proved rather impactful for the entire eastern Mediterranean.
 The Transjordanian regions of Moab, Ammon, and Edom stood alongside the Aramean kingdoms, the Phoenician city states, and the Southern Levantine coastal plain under the cultural influence of the Philistines as places of vital importance for their respective cultural contacts in the Iron Age until the Babylonian conquest of the sixth century BCE.